I consider automated tests the best form of documentation

 Integrated multiple payment systems and CAT software

-Joymile startup, a middleman in sales and technical inspections of used cars, PL
+Joymile startup, middleman for used cars, PL

 Full stack developer onsite, from 04-2018 to 01-2019

-Microservices light where in place—understood as independent, minimal Django sub-applications communicating via REST endpoints or events brokered by Kafka.
+Microservices-light where in place—understood as independent, minimal Django sub-applications communicating via REST endpoints or events brokered by Kafka.
 Deployed together on a single server, but ready to be extracted and scaled independently at a moment's notice.
 React SPA on the front feed by our GraphQL API.
 All well-tested.

-It took me two weeks to learn Python/Django enough to contribute fully-tested production code, and two months to be able to contribute meaningful improvements to our whole code-base
+It took me two weeks to learn Python/Django enough to contribute fully tested production code, and two months to be able to contribute meaningful improvements to our whole code-base

 Moved legacy PHP supporting systems and almost 3-years worth of data to our main infrastructure

-As a team, we built a customer journey that provided both great UX and gathered every possible bit of data that could help our sales which we feed to our CRM and marketing automation
+As a team, we built a customer journey that provided both great UX and gathered every possible bit of data that could help our sales, which we feed to our CRM and marketing automation

 Gremi Media SA publisher of "Rzeczpospolita" and rp.pl, PL